justEstif/project-js-final-instagram-clone/Notes.md

     - Each document refers to each individual user that has signed up, and it is connected to them using there id.

 - after calling the seed documents function once -> removed from the lib js

+- using `React.lazy` for dynamic import and a fallback component to improve performance